jimysancho/Pendulum-Frequency-Detection-Computer-Vision/README.md

 https://user-images.githubusercontent.com/105709376/208393175-8a421ce8-e6c2-4211-80dc-c504e011c228.mov

 As we can see the future points and the actual points are predicted / calculated as perfect as a measure can be.
-With some uncertainty (the basic principle of the Bayesian approach) but very little.
+With some uncertainty (the basic principle of the Bayesian approach) but very very little.

-Under the hood what is happening is that we are computing the frequency probability distribution and using the frequency that maximizes the probability.
+Under the hood what is happening is that we are computing the frequency probability distribution and using the frequency that maximizes the probability to compute future and actual points (the same applies to the amplitudes A and B).

 https://user-images.githubusercontent.com/105709376/208393946-c99bd7ac-2d7f-4477-a50f-5d1a341aa70e.mov